RahimUllah001/DjangoCourseStepByStep/README.md

 ### Day 52 Django QuerySet Methods Without Returning New QuerySets
 You can view the full details of this project [here](./gs52/day52-project52.md).

+### Day 53 Django QuerySet API Field Lookups Project
+You can view the full details of this project [here](./gs523day53-project53.md).